 Performance of democratic institutions

-Cuba does not have democratic institutions, according to the BTI definition of “democratic.”
+Cuba does not have democratic institutions, according to BTI’s definition of “democratic.”

 It is unclear whether the small number of opposition groups and dissidents share the BTI’s concept of democracy.
-Rhetorically, most do, but this has never been put to the test in real politics.
-The Trump presidency in the United States has fueled intransigent and potentially illiberal positions in the opposition camp.
+Most do rhetorically, but this has never been tested in real politics.
+The radicalization of U.S. politics since the first Trump presidency has fueled intransigent and illiberal positions in Cuba.

 Commitment to democratic institutions